Beekeeping 101: Quick Guide To Starting A Hive

 Bees, including queen bees, can be purchased from commercial online stores or ordered from brick-and-mortar farm and garden stores.
 Beekeepers and breeders often advertise the bees and beehive equipment they have for sale, both new and used, on social media location-based groups and on Craigslist.

-Bees are typically sold, at least commercially, in three-pound packages – complete with a queen bee.
+Bees are typically sold, at least commercially, in 3-pound packages – complete with a queen bee.
 For an extra few dollars, the queen can usually come marked – which is definitely helpful.
 The bees are almost always shipped through the mail when purchased from a commercial supplier.
 Be diligent when monitoring shipment tracking information so the bees are not left outdoors in the cold or lingering at the post office too long and perish.

 Types of Bees